ICanBoogie/docs/configuring-components.md

 a configuration, or _derived_ configuration.
 They are usually located in `config` directories and are usually named after the config they are used to synthesize.

-The following code is an example of a `core` config fragment, which is used to configure the core of the application:
+The following code is an example of a `app` config fragment, which is used to configure the core of the application:

 ```php
 <?php